 Although our perspective has been deeply shaped by ethology, we work in the lab and not the field.
 Therefore, much of our work is about bringing the field to the lab — studying mice in as naturalistic a context as we possibly can — in the belief that understanding the brain requires exploring those purposes for which the brain evolved.
-We use the entire armamentarium of modern neuroscience techniques, ranging from molecular genetics to machine learning, from large-scale electrophysiology to 3D behavioral imaging.
-Our work has identified new molecular receptors for ethologically-relevant odors, novel circuits that couple together innate and learned behaviors, organizational principles that govern the organization of sensory information in brain networks, and an underlying syntactical structure to action that is organized on the millisecond timescale, and is explicitly represented by corticostriatial circuits.
-Current work in the lab focuses on developing closed-loop systems that allow us to manipulate neural activity in response to freely-expressed behaviors, decoding — prying open the circuits that choose which action an animal expresses at any given moment in time, and asking how sensory information percolates into those circuits to influence the global statistics of behavior — and on better understanding how action influences sensation.
-By using ethology as a lever, we hope to address the fundamental problem of how the brain enables animals to interact with the world.
+We use the entire toolbox of modern neuroscience techniques, ranging from molecular genetics to machine learning, from population imaging to 3D behavioral imaging.
+Our work has identified new molecular receptors for ethologically-relevant odors, novel circuits that couple together innate and learned behaviors, principles that govern the organization of sensory information in brain networks, and an underlying syntactical structure to action that is organized on the millisecond timescale and is explicitly implemented by corticostriatial circuits.
+Current work in the lab focuses on integrating our sensory and behavioral toolkits to probe how behavior helps sensory circuits build accurate models of the world, and to better understand how sensorimotor dynamics reflect predictions and are updated during learning.
+Our hope is that by using ethology as a lever, we can gain purchase on the fundamental problem of how the brain enables animals to interact with the world.